Hyderabad State: Political movements

 Up to 1920, there was no political organisation of any kind in Hyderabad.
 In that year, following British pressure, the Nizam issued a firman appointing a special officer to investigate constitutional reforms.
 It was welcomed enthusiastically by a section of the populace, who formed the Hyderabad State Reforms Association.
 However, the Nizam and the Special Officer ignored all their demands for consultation.
 Meanwhile, the Nizam banned the Khilafat movement in the State as well as all political meetings and the entry of "political outsiders".
-Nevertheless, some political activity did take place and witnessed co-operation between Hindus and Muslims.
-The abolition of the Sultanate in Turkey and Gandhi's suspension of the Non-co-operation movement in British India ended this period of co-operation.
+Nevertheless, some political activity did take place and witnessed cooperation between Hindus and Muslims.
+The abolition of the Sultanate in Turkey and Gandhi's suspension of the Non-co-operation movement in British India ended this period of cooperation.

-An organisation called Andhra Jana Sangham (later renamed Andhra Mahasabha) was formed in November 1921, and focused on educating the masses of Telangana in political awareness.
+An organisation called Andhra Jana Sangham (later renamed Andhra Mahasabha) was formed in November 1921 and focused on educating the masses of Telangana in political awareness.
 With leading members such as Madapati Hanumantha Rao, Burgula Ramakrishna Rao and M. Narsing Rao, its activities included urging merchants to resist offering freebies to government officials and encouraging labourers to resist the system of begar (free labour requested at the behest of state).
 Alarmed by its activities, the Nizam passed a powerful gagging order in 1929, requiring all public meetings to obtain prior permission.
 But the organisation persisted by mobilising on social issues such as the protection of ryots, women's rights, abolition of the devadasi system and purdah, uplifting of Dalits etc. It turned to politics again in 1937, passing a resolution calling for responsible government.
 Soon afterwards, it split along the moderate–extremist lines.
 The Andhra Mahasabha's move towards politics also inspired similar movements in Marathwada and Karnataka in 1937, giving rise to the Maharashtra Parishad and Karnataka Parishad respectively.

 Military

-Hyderabad's first ruler, Asaf Jah I was a talented commander and assembled a powerful army that allowed Hyderabad to become one of the preeminent states in southern India.
+Hyderabad's first ruler, Asaf Jah I (r.
+1724–1748) was a talented commander and assembled a powerful army that allowed Hyderabad to become one of the preeminent states in southern India.
 After his death, the military was crippled by the succession wars of his sons.
-It was restored under Nizam Ali Khan, Asaf Jah II (r.
-1762–1803) who modernized the army.
+It was restored under Asaf Jah II (r.
+1762–1803) who modernised the army.
 Notable units during his reign included British-trained battalions, the French-trained Corps Français de Raymond which was led by Michel Joachim Marie Raymond and fought under the French Tricolour, and the Victorious Battalion, an elite infantry unit entirely composed of women.